andrealaforgia/scaled-agile-facts/userguide/content/en/docs/Agile Experts' Opinions/Ken Schwaber and Jeff Sutherland/_index.md

 Ken Schwaber and Jeff Sutherland are part of the group of authors of the Agile Manifesto and two of the creators of Scrum.

-As mentioned before they both criticise [SAFe framework](https://www.scaledagileframework.com/).
+As mentioned before they both criticise [SAFe](https://www.scaledagileframework.com/).

-Ken Schwaber equates [SAFe framework](https://www.scaledagileframework.com/) to RUP, an abandoned heavyweight methodology.
+Ken Schwaber equates [SAFe](https://www.scaledagileframework.com/) to RUP, an abandoned heavyweight methodology.
 He comments further saying that a core premise of Agile is that the people doing the work are the people who can best figure out how to do it.
-And that the job of management is to do anything to help them do so, not suffocate them with [SAFe framework](https://www.scaledagileframework.com/).
+And that the job of management is to do anything to help them do so, not suffocate them with [SAFe](https://www.scaledagileframework.com/).

 Jeff Sutherland says that he finds scaling frameworks like SAFe overly prescriptive and limited in their efficacy.